sudlo/CI-CD/README.md

 # 🎨 End-to-End DevOps Project: A Complete A-to-Z Guide

-**This repository contains a complete, step-by-step tutorial for building a fully automated CI/CD pipeline using Docker, Kubernetes, GitHub Actions, and ArgoCD.**
+**This repository contains a complete, step-by-step tutorial for building a fully automated CI/CD pipeline using Docker, Kubernetes, GitHub Actions, and Argo Rollouts.**

 </div>